-A Compound Shape is a shape that is built up from two or more Simple Shapes.
-A simple shape is a shape for which formula for calculating area are readily available such as triangles, rectangles, circles, and so on.
+A compound shape is a shape that is built up from two or more simple shapes.
+A simple shape is a shape for which a formula for calculating area is readily available, such as triangles, rectangles and circles.

 To calculate the area of a complex shape, divide the complex shape into a number of simple shapes.
 There are often a number of ways to divide the shape up: it does not matter which combination is used so long as the whole complex shape is taken into account.

 The area of each simple shape is calculated separately; then added together as a total for the compound shape.